wantsui/NumberGuessingGame/README.md

-### NumberGuessVR
+### NumberGuessingVR

 This is an in progress game using React VR for guessing a number done as practice!
 I am still learning how React works, so this is meant to be a very basic and simple game.
+The title might change, this is really just to practice programming with VR.

 Please check back soon for more updates!